How can myCourses become a tool that empowers students during their academic career?

 Students frequently use only 3 out of the 12 features offered by myCourses.
-Users are also not fully aware of the various features available, partly because their professors don't use those features.
+They are not fully aware of the various features available, partly because their professors don't use those features.

 Inefficient communication & collaboration tools

-60% of surveyed students and 40% of surveyed faculty do not use the messaging/mailing system offered by myCourses.
-Several students also expressed difficulty in interacting with the existing discussion boards and recommended the need of a robust communication system that would allow them to contact faculty and set up office-hours appointments through myCourses.
+60% of surveyed students and 40% of faculty do not use the messaging system offered by myCourses.
+Students requested the addition of a system that allows them to contact faculty and set-up office hours appointment.

 Inefficient navigation system

 Accessing course content and assignment submission is inefficient.
-The most common complaint was the fact that students have to scroll down to access their courses, and the organization of content in the content browser makes it hard to find information.
+Students complaint that they have to scroll down to access their courses, and the organization of course content makes it hard to find information.

 A significant number of complaints came not from the site structure itself, but the failure of faculty to update and organise content and put up due dates in the calendar and dropbox.

-After the survey, I asked myself - What is the purpose of myCourses?
-Of course, it is a course management tool and to that end it should provide students with the information they need with as little friction as possible.
-But students engage with this academic tool every day, so it should also do more than just inform.
+As a course management tool myCourses should provide students with the information they need with as little friction as possible.
+But students engage with this academic tool every day, so it should do more than just inform.

 This redesign is built on the idea that myCourses should act as a companion.
-Along with giving students the support and information they need during each semester, it should help them progress in their classes and aid their mental well being.
-The interface should be stress-free, fun and engaging.
+Along with giving students the support and information they need during each semester, it will help them progress in their classes and aid their mental well being.

 Ongoing Onboarding Model